IcaroLu1z/BRGPCSGraph/README.md

 # Collaboration Networks in Brazilian Postgraduate Programs in Computing

-This repository contains the code and data used in the monograph, which explores the collaboration networks of Brazilian authors and their relationship with CAPES evaluation in the context of graduate programs in Computing in Brazil.
+This repository contains the code and data used in my monograph, which explores the collaboration networks of Brazilian authors and their relationship with CAPES evaluation in the context of graduate programs in Computing in Brazil.

+The full text of the monograph is available at [http://www.monografias.ufop.br/handle/35400000/7078] (available in PT-BR only).

 ## Overview